 Hotel Ritz (1910).
 Plaza de la Lealtad, 5

 The Spanish monarch at the time, Alfonso XIII, ordered the construction of the Ritz knowing that Madrid could not become a large European capital without an internationally famous luxury hotel.
 This reference of aristocratic sophistication was constructed by Spanish architect Luis Landecho in the Belle Époque style.
 Kings, Presidents, magnates, film stars and an infinite number of famous people have passed through its doors since it opened, making it an historic symbol of exclusivity.
-It is currently being restored.

 La Violeta (1915).
 Plaza de Canalejas, 6

 This traditional family sweet shop takes its name from the famous sweets made from violet essence, which are considered to be one of the most typical sweets in Madrid.
 Such was its fame that there were rumours at the time that King Alfonso XIII used to give them to his lovers as presents.
 As well as these super-famous sweets, it is also known for its natural candied violets, assorted sweets and chocolate bombons, which are all handmade.
 La Violeta reflects tradition with its wooden façade, curved glass shop windows, classic display cases and the impressive chandelier that lights up the inside.

 The legendary fashion brand started its journey in Madrid.
 The German craftsman, Enrique Loewe Roessberg, opened his small leather workshop in Calle Lobo, now named Calle Echegaray.
 After operating out of different locations around the area and becoming known as the supplier to the Royal House in 1905, it ended up being based out of Gran Vía, 8.
 Today, the shop is one of the best known luxury brands with a Spanish stamp and Loewe’s first steps have not been forgotten as the original aesthetic and architecture have been preserved.